-In June 2009 residents of Lima witnessed just how far removed their urban media were from the reality of daily life in the north of Peru.
+In June 2009, residents of Lima realized just how far removed their urban media were from the reality of daily life in the north of Peru.

-The first week of June 2009 a group of mostly Awajún Peruvians created a roadblock along a stretch of highway known as “Devil’s Curve” about 870 miles north of Lima in the Amazonian province of Bagua.
-They created the roadblock, which prevented supplies from reaching Bagua city, in order to protest how wealth was being distributed from natural resource extraction on land where they have lived for centuries.
-On June 5 police were sent to remove the roadblock.
-Violent clashes that day between the police and protesters left at least 22 people dead, including 12 police officers.
+The first week of June 2009, a group of mostly Awajún Peruvians created a roadblock along a stretch of highway known as “Devil’s Curve” about 870 miles north of Lima in the Amazonian province of Bagua.
+They created the roadblock, which prevented supplies from reaching Bagua City, to protest how wealth was distributed from natural resource extraction on land where they have lived for centuries.
+On June 5th, police were sent to remove the roadblock.
+Violent clashes between the police and protesters left at least 22 people dead, including 12 police officers.
 President Alan Garcia compared the indigenous protesters to the brutal Shining Path guerilla insurgency of the 80’s and 90’s, and sent federal troops into the region.
 Police and soldiers fired shots into crowds of protesters from helicopters.
 By the end of the week 12 police officers and 22 indigenous Peruvians were killed.

-In a forthcoming paper that will be presented at next week’s Latin American Studies Association annual conference in Toronto, Peruvian investigative journalist and blogger Jacqueline Fowks shows how Lima’s mainstream media coverage of the Bagua protests succumbed to usual stereotypes of “warrior indians” with spears drawn while calling out “battle cries.”
-The leader of AIDESEP, a coalition of local, indigenous rights groups, was filmed with shaky cameras that constantly zoomed in and out to portray a sense of anxiety, while government politicians were filmed using steady tripods, which communicates a sense of calm.
-The nightly newscasts played story after story about the violence, but there was hardly any analysis about the free trade agreement, mining contracts, and legislative decrees that led to the protests in the first place.
+In a forthcoming paper that will be presented at next week’s Latin American Studies Association annual conference, Jacqueline Fowks describes how Lima’s mainstream media coverage of the Bagua protests resorted to stereotypes of “warrior indians” with spears drawn while calling out “battle cries.”
+The leader of AIDESEP, a coalition of local, indigenous rights groups, was filmed with shaky cameras that constantly zoomed in and out to portray a sense of anxiety, while government politicians were filmed using steady tripods, relaying a sense of calm and order.
+The nightly newscasts played story after story about the violence, but there was hardly any analysis about the free trade agreement, mining contracts, and legislation that caused the protests in the first place.

 Despite this general panorama of the mainstream media’s portrayal of the Bagua protests, Fowks does point out that there were some exceptions to the rule.
 A few journalists did try to also show the conflict from the point of view of the Awajún, but language remained a crucial divide.